dashih/quotes/README.md

 # quotes
-Simple app to periodically write a quote to motd
+Simple app to periodically write a quote to motd.
+Quotes stored in MongoDB.